matwtff/ktnagui/README.md

 }
 ```

-> **rtss hook note**: on titles with aggressive code integrity (like fortnite/eac), hook rivatuner's osd render callback (`RTSSHooks64.dll`) instead of the game swapchain. rtss is signed and whitelisted by anti-cheats.
+> note: on titles with aggressive code integrity checks (like fortnite/eac), hook rivatuner's osd render callback (`RTSSHooks64.dll`) instead of the game's direct swapchain. rtss is signed and whitelisted.

 ### 2. external (stream-proof overlay)

-spins up a transparent borderless d3d11 window and calls `SetWindowDisplayAffinity(hwnd, WDA_EXCLUDEFROMCAPTURE)` so obs, discord screenshare, and anticheat bitblt grabs see clean gameplay:
+creates a transparent borderless d3d11 window and applies `SetWindowDisplayAffinity(hwnd, WDA_EXCLUDEFROMCAPTURE)`. obs, discord screenshare, and anticheat bitblt captures will only record the game behind it:

 ```cpp
 #include "void_overlay.hpp"